 - From the clock root to the CLB columns where the loads are located, the clock signal travels on the vertical distribution (both up and down the device as needed) and then onto the horizontal distribution (both to the left and right as needed).

 In some cases, a clock buffer can directly drive onto the clock distribution track.
-This usually happens when the clock root is located in the same clock region as the clock buffer or when the clock buffer only drives non-clock pins (for example, high fanout nets).
+This usually happens when the clock root is located in the same clock region as the clock buffer or when the clock buffer only drives non-clock pins (e.g., high fanout nets).

-Because clock routing resources are segmented, only the routing and distribution segments used to traverse a clock region or to reach a load in a clock region are consumed.
+Because clock routing resources are segmented, only the routing and distribution segments used to traverse a clock region and to distribute the clock throughout the clock expansion window are consumed.

-The following figure shows how a clock buffer located in clock region X2Y1 reaches its loads placed inside the clock window, which is formed by a rectangle of clock regions from X1Y3 to X5Y5.
+The following figure shows how a clock buffer located in clock region X3Y0 reaches its loads placed inside the clock expansion window, which is formed by a rectangle of clock regions from X5Y2 to X6Y3.

 In the following figure, a routed device view shows an example of a global clock that spans most of the device.
-The clock buffer driving the network is marked in blue in clock region X2Y0 and drives onto the horizontal routing in that clock region.
-The net then transitions from the horizontal routing onto the vertical routing in clock region X2Y0 reaching the clock root in clock region X2Y5.
+The clock buffer driving the network is marked in blue in clock region X2Y0 and drives onto the horizontal routing in that clock region through the XPIO banks to X7Y0.
+The net then transitions from the horizontal routing onto the vertical routing in clock region X5Y1, reaching the clock root in clock region X5Y2.
 All clock routing is marked in blue.
-The clock root is marked in red in the clock region X2Y5.
-From the clock root in X2Y5, the net transitions onto the vertical distribution and then the horizontal distribution to the clock leaf pins.
+The clock root is marked in red in the clock region X5Y2.
+From the clock root in X5Y2, the net transitions onto the vertical distribution and then onto the horizontal distribution to the clock leaf pins.
 The distribution layer and the leaf clock routing resources in the CLB columns are marked in red.